exercism/snippet-extractor/README.md

 ## Add your language

-Each language has a file inside `lib/languages` with the filename `$slug.txt` - for example: `lib/languages/ruby.txt`.
+Each language has a config file inside `lib/languages` with the filename `$slug.txt` - for example: `lib/languages/ruby.txt`.

-A language file contains a list of the beginnings of lines that can be ignored.
-The extractor skips over all lines of code that start with a line on the `$lang.txt` file, until it finds the first non-matching, at which point it takes the next 10 lines.
-Things like HEREDOC and block comments where there is not some marker on each line are not currently supported.
+Each file can be in [Basic Mode](docs/basic.md) or [Extended Mode](docs/extended.md).
+Please read those docs to choose which to use for your language.

 Along with each language file is a test file in `test/languages/$slug_test.rb`.
 When adding or making changes to a language file, please add or update the corresponding language file, copying `ruby_test.rb` as your basis.